 - Check throttle, shift, and steering for proper operation before starting the engine. - The controls should work smoothly, without binding or unusual free play. - Look for loose or damaged connections. - Check operation of the starter and stop switches when the outboard motor is in the water.

 Engine

 - Check the engine and engine mounting.

 - Look for loose or damaged fasteners.

 - Check the propeller for damage.

+- Check that the battery is in good condition and the battery connections are secure.

 Checking the engine oil level